 Make sure you know how to turn off the valve that controls the water coming into your home.
-It is found where the water enters the house from the GWP system.
-The main water shut-off is found with the water meter in a concrete box near the curb or sidewalk.
+You can find it where the water enters the house from the GWP system.
+The main water shut-off is found within the water meter in a concrete box near the curb or sidewalk.
 Unless you are familiar with plumbing repairs, it is best to let a qualified plumber or a GWP water repairman turn off the valve at the meter.
 Many times these controls are jammed and you will be charged for any damage you may cause to this equipment.
-To report water related emergencies on the street and with your water meter call (818) 548-2011.
+To report water related emergencies on the street or with your water meter call (818) 548-2011.

 - What are some safety tips regarding water in my home?